benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 - `"status": "COMPLETED"`: job has completed

 Once you observe a job status of COMPLETED, get the results of your job by parsing the data in the **response** object from this endpoint.
-Alternatively, follow the link to the *Retrieve Checkout Results* endpoint which is provided in the response body (see **links** object).

->**TIP:** Parsing the 'Completed' job result directly is a best practice because it eliminates doing another service call.

 ## Wish List

 <i class="g72-check"></i>&nbsp;&nbsp;**Manage a consumer's Wish Lists (member/employee only) of products and services**

-Manage a Nike member/employee's Wish Lists using the Wish Lists API.
+Manage a Nike member/employee's Wish Lists using the [Wish Lists API](https://developer.niketech.com/docs/projects/Buy%20Lists?tab=api){:target="blank"}.

 Features:

 - Store unlimited Wish Lists per consumer
 - Get product pricing and availability for products added to the list
-- Member and employee support only. **Guest consumers (non-members) may not save Wish Lists**
+- Member and employee support only. **Guest consumers (non-members) cannot save Wish Lists**

 #### Life Cycle of Wish List